chapel-lang/chapel/test/compflags/albrecht/chplenv/README.md

-This test ensures that the compiler flags associated with the (CHPL_*) printchplenv vars properly override the environment variable
+This test ensures that the compiler flags associated with the CHPL_variables printed in printchplenv properly override the environment variables.

+This is done by setting the CHPL_variables to "bad" and passing the correct values through compiler flags